adireddy/resource-scaler/README.md

 # resource-scaler [![npm version](https://badge.fury.io/js/resource-scaler.svg)](https://badge.fury.io/js/resource-scaler)
-A simple node utility to resize PNG, JPEG and BMP images using Jimp.
+A simple node utility to resize PNG, JPEG and BMP images including sprite sheets and spine animations.

 **Beta Features:**

 - Sprite sheet scaling by manipulating the data in JSON files.
 - Spine scaling by manipulating the data in JSON and atlas files.

+Image resizing is done using Jimp.

 ### Installation